H4HWV2011/msjarvis-public-docs/thesis/11-llm-fabric-of-ms-jarvis.md

 │  │  Evaluates consensus answer only               │         │
 │  │  (raw_responses dump eliminated)               │         │
 │  │  Ports 7230/7231/7232/7233 · ~60-86s           │         │
+│  │  All 5 judge services: compose-managed         │         │
+│  │  restart: unless-stopped (as of Mar 18)        │         │
 │  └────────────────────────────────────────────────┘         │
 │      ↓                                                       │
 │  ┌────────────────────────────────────────────────┐         │